 Not recommended: tasks.insert: Create a new task on the specified task list.

 In a specification that's aimed at implementors of an API, it may make more sense to use the verb form without the -s.
-In that context, you're telling the reader what their implementation of the method should do (create a new task), whereas in reference docs aimed at developers, you're telling them what the existing method does (creates a new task).
+In that context, you're telling the reader what their implementation of the method should do (create a new task), whereas in reference documentation aimed at developers, you're telling them what the existing method does (creates a new task).